AidaSolomonBerhe/Integration-And-Visualization-Webex-API/README.md

 The program requires that the client creates an integration with Webex.
 During the integration creation, the scopes meeting:schedules_read and analytics:read_all will be added as request parameters in the Authorization Request call.
 Permissions that the scopes grant include:

-    - meeting:schedules\_read allows fetching all meetings that have been conducted for the account.
+    - meeting:schedules_read allows fetching all meetings that have been conducted for the account.
-    - analytics:read\_all allows fetching all meeting room activity.
-This includes quality metrics.
+    - analytics:read_all allows fetching all meeting room activity.
+This includes quality metrics(parameters).

 On success, the client will be provided with the client_id and client_secret that will be used to initiate the OAuth Flow.
 If the scope of the application changes, the client_secret will also change, and the previous value is rendered invalid; In this event, the Webex Integration page for the account will have a new client_secret value.